jslater89/shooting-sports-analyst/README-Elo.md

 Elo algorithm to USPSA match results to attempt to determine the approximate rating of each competitor.

-## No web version?
+## FAQ
+**Where's the web version?**
 The rating system code is not currently optimized to the point that it is feasible to include in the web app.
-For large datasets, it processes hundreds of thousands of stage scores with math not well-suited to browser JavaScript engines, consumes more than 10gb of RAM, and displays thousands of shooter ratings, all of which are obstacles to
+For large datasets, it processes hundreds of thousands of stage scores with math not well-suited to browser JavaScript engines, consumes more than 10gb of RAM, and displays thousands of shooter ratings, all of which are obstacles to providing a web app version.

+**Why do the tooltips in some shooter details say the expected place is 2nd or below, but the expected percentage is greater than 100%?**
+The long version is too long for a FAQ, but the short version is that the rating points up for grabs for percent finishes are spread more evenly among all competitors than the rating points for place finishes.
+Put another way, to climb past a certain point, you'll need to start reliably beating your expected placement against strong competition.

+See the "percent vs. placement" header in the algorithm explainer section of this document for a somewhat deeper treatment.

 ## Usage
 Download and unzip the files.
 No installation is necessary.